 Fallen London is one of the most fleshed-out interactive fiction games, jam-packed with content.
 While the game is text-based it does feature art for character portraits and the UI.
 Thankfully, the visuals for the game enhance the overall experience.
 The art used stays in theme with the gothic 1800s London aesthetic and complements the writing.

 Fallen London is reminiscent of the choose your own adventure books you’d read as a kid.
 It’s charming and fun.
 Also, the setting itself makes it worth playing, as the Victorian era is untouched in the industry.

 Text-based games and the videogame industry as a whole have come a long way since 1980.
 With that being said, it’s still worth taking a trip to the past and trying out Zork.

-Zork is a legacy among text-based adventure games, and this “games like A Dark Room” list might not exist without it.
+Zork is a legacy among text-based adventure games, and this list of the best games like A Dark Room might not exist without it.
 The game is free to play online, or you can find it (as well as the sequels & spin-offs) on Steam.

 The first Zork game throws you in the role of an adventurer, with the goal of collecting all the “Twenty Treasures of Zork.”
-The game is filled with puzzles and mazes to solve and explore.
+The game has heaps of puzzles and mazes to solve and explore.